JLuc/scribus-project-manager/README.md

 - `-m` option : replaces masterpages
 - `-nodes <node1|node2|node3>` : replaces all SLA (XML) nodes specified in pipe separated list

 See -h option for more

-WORK IN PROGRESS :
-- slasync has not yet been thoroughfully tested and more features have to be coded
-- as for now, slasync doesnt change the chapter document at all : it produces a result.sla file out of the synced chapter
-- slasync should be called from within mak script so as to possibly apply to all chapters of a book project

 ## Other options

 Try `-?` option for each tool so as to see main options.
 Mainly makbook example  (to be split in 2 files : makbook and project.config)

+## Warning : Work in Progress :
+- slasync has not yet been thoroughfully tested and more features have to be coded
+- as for now, slasync doesnt change the chapter document at all : it produces a result.sla file out of the synced chapter
+- todo : call slasync from within mak script so as to apply to all chapters of a book project

 #Other